devhawk/blog-posts/Posts/20060621-2114-gartner-ea-summit-day-one/json-content.md

 -   One of the key values to becoming a platform is being able to open it up to partners.
 Again, Microsoft knows a lot about opening a platform to partners, but I’m not sure how it applies inside IT.
--   Money Quote: “<span>At Amazon, things are always failing.
+-   Money Quote: “At Amazon, things are always failing.
 It’s not a bad thing, it’s a fact of life.”
-I’ve started theorizing about this on my own, good to know where to start looking for </span>people putting this into practice.
+I’ve started theorizing about this on my own, good to know where to start looking for people putting this into practice.
 -   Towards that end, he made probably the most interesting observation of the day.
 At Amazon, there is no wall between development and